zalando/zalando-howto-open-source/README.md

 ------------------------------------------------------------
 A guide to releasing an open-source project at [Zalando](https://www.zalando.com>), Europe's largest online fashion platform.

-Open Source:
+Why Open Source?
+Because It Can:
 ------------------------------------------------------------
-- can improve quality
+- improve quality
-- can mitigate risks
+- mitigate risks
-- can increase trust
+- increase trust
+- save us money
-- can save us money, expand our technology choices, and help us remain cutting-edge
+- expand our technology choices
-- is fun and makes us proud
+- be fun
-- enables us to give back to the community, build our tech brand, and attract talent
+- enable us to give back to the community
+- strengthen our tech brand
+- attract talent

 Our Open Source First Principles
 ------------------------------------------------------------